Mastering the Digital Age

 No CS degree?
 No problem!

-This innovative program requires no computer science or related degree, but it will engage students in an extensive 40-credit-hour curriculum that covers everything from writing high-quality software to data analytics and security.
+This innovative STEM program requires no computer science or related degree, but it will engage students in an extensive 40-credit-hour curriculum that covers everything from writing high-quality software to data analytics and security.
 We're looking for hard-working graduates with strong analytical thinking skills.

 Expert faculty.

-The MSD courses are taught by faculty from the University of Utah's world-renowned School of Computing.
+The MSD courses are taught by faculty from the University of Utah's world-renowned Kahlert School of Computing.
 A pioneer in computer graphics, computer networking, computer architecture and digital media, the School of Computing has more than 40 faculty that touch every aspect of modern computing research.

 Admissions